 US Air Force Lt.
-Gen. Christopher Bogdan was in Canberra to testify at a Senate inquiry into Australia’s purchase of 72 F-35A aircraft to replace its F/A-18A/B Hornet fleet.
-Prior to the Senate hearing and on the eve of the release of Australia’s defense white paper on Wednesday, he briefed Australian reporters on the Joint Strike Fighter program.
+Gen. Christopher Bogdan was in Canberra to testify at a Senate einquiry into Australia’s purchase of 72 F-35A aircraft to replace its F/A-18A/B Hornet fleet.
+Prior to the Senate hearing and on the eve of the release of Australia’s defense white paper on Wednesday, February 24, he briefed Australian reporters on the Joint Strike Fighter program.

 The US has told the program office that it cannot participate in a block buy of jets until at least LRIP 13.